Trinity College Business School application requirements

 Article title : Trinity College, Toronto

-"Trinity College (officially the University of Trinity College) is a federated college of the University of Toronto located at the St. George campus in..."
+"Trinity College (officially the University of Trinity College) is a federated college of the University of Toronto located on the St. George campus in..."

 Article title : University of Dublin